Farmer anger will test Modi as India's 'grain bowl' votes

 “People know their rights now,” she said.

-Modi’s party implemented the controversial farm laws in September 2020 using its executive powers and without any consultation in the Parliament.
+Modi’s Bharatiya Janata Party rammed the farm laws through Parliament without consultation in September 2020, using its executive powers.
 His administration billed them as necessary reforms, but farmers feared the laws signaled the government was moving away from a system in which they sold their harvest only in government-sanctioned marketplaces.
 They worried this would leave them poorer and at the mercy of private corporations.

-The laws triggered a year of protests as angry farmers — most of them Sikhs from Punjab state — camped on the outskirts of New Delhi through a harsh winter and devastating coronavirus surge.
-In a major reversal, Modi withdrew the laws a year later in November, just three months ahead of the crucial polls in Punjab and four other states.
+The laws triggered a year of protests as farmers — most of them Sikhs from Punjab state — camped on the outskirts of New Delhi through a harsh winter and devastating coronavirus surge.
+Modi withdrew the laws in November, just three months ahead of the crucial polls in Punjab and four other states.
 The election results will be announced on March 10.

-Meanwhile, Modi’s party is running its campaign by trying to frame the incumbent Congress party government as corrupt.
+Meanwhile, the BJP is running its campaign by trying to frame the incumbent Congress party state government as corrupt.
 It is also making grand promises to create more jobs, provide farm subsidies and free electricity for farmers, and eradicate the drug menace that has ailed the state for years.

-Experts say the moves are intended to placate the angry farmers and that the elections were a major reason behind Modi’s sudden decision to withdraw the laws.

 More than 700 farmers died during the protests as they weathered brutal cold, record rains and sweltering heat, according to Samyukt Kisan Morcha, or the United Farmers Front, the umbrella group of farm unions that organized the agitation.
 Dozens also died by suicide.

 But in December last year, Agriculture Minister Narendra Singh Tomar told Parliament that his government had no record of the farmers’ deaths.
-This caused widespread anger among the families of the deceased, many of whom are small or landless farmers who constitute the lowest rung of India’s farming community.
+This caused widespread outrage among the families of the deceased, many of whom are small or landless farmers who constitute the lowest rung of India’s agricultural community.

 “Where did those 700-750 farmers go then?
 The Modi government is responsible for their deaths,” said Amarjeet Singh, choking back tears in his family home in Kaler Ghuman village, some 40 kilometers (24 miles) from Amritsar, the state’s capital.